openhab/website/blog/2024-07-07-openhab-4-2-release.md

 Many thanks to our app maintainers [@weakfl](https://github.com/weakfl), Dan Cunningham ([@digitaldan](https://github.com/digitaldan)), Tim Bert ([@timbms](https://github.com/timbms)), [@mueller-ma](https://github.com/mueller-ma) and Danny Baumann ([@maniac103](https://github.com/maniac103)) for all their work on the apps!

+## Java 21 Support

+_Holger Friedrich ([@holgerfriedrich](https://github.com/holgerfriedrich)), openHAB Maintainer_

+Java 17 is required and still recommended for all openHAB 4.x releases.
+But with version 4.2, we introduce Java 21 as an alternative:

+We typically focus on Java releases with long-term support (LTS) and the next LTS release following after Java 17 is Java 21, released in 2023.
+To allow compiling openHAB with Java 21, we had to adapt our toolchain, upgrade dependencies, and also introduce some code changes.
+This resulted in a comprehensive upgrade of almost all dependencies used in core, including Karaf and Xtext/Xtend.
+To allow for running openHAB with Java 21, a few more changes had to be introduced:
+One notable difference between Java 17 and Java 21 is the change of the serialization format of DateTime in [CLDR 42](https://cldr.unicode.org/index/downloads/cldr-42), which required some extra efforts in persistence to allow switching the Java version in an existing installation.

+Now you can use both Java 17 and Java 21 to openHAB, but the openHAB distribution continues to use the Java 17 binary format which can run on both Java versions.
+Please consider Java 21 support as experimental, as it has not been tested thoroughly yet.
+Also note that Java 21 is only available for 64-bit systems.
+If you use openHABian and have installed the 64-bit image, you can install Java 21 using `openhabian-config`.

+Developers can even choose between three options:
+Java 17, Java 21 creating Java 17 binaries (default for openHAB if you use Java 21), and native Java 21 (binaries will not work on a Java 17 server).
+Whereas we recommend Java 17 for running openHAB, development can be safely done on Java 21.

+Read the [developer documentation](/docs/developer/#setup-the-development-environment) for more information.

 ## Core Runtime Enhancements

 ### Persistence Extensions